News / Analysis

 Markets are in the green this morning across the continent on US index recoveries.
 The Nikkei is up 4.9%, the Hang Seng nearly 3%, and China 1.3% across the board.

-The Bank of Japan maintained its -0.1% interest rate, pledging a further $1 tn in lending packages for corporate assistance.
+The Bank of Japan maintained its -0.1% The cost of accessing money not owned. rate, pledging a further $1 tn in lending packages for corporate assistance.

 Meanwhile, the daily COVID infection count in Beijing fell to 27 yesterday as some transport venues are closed down.

 House prices in Australia expanded by a disappointing 1.6% in Q1 (QoQ) – half the previous reading.

 Europe – Johnson Optimistic on Post Brexit FTA

 The GBP is up 0.65% this morning after the UK and EU agreed to intensify post-Brexit relationship talks yesterday.

 Following PM Johnson’s meeting with EC Pres von der Layan, the British leader said he believed a free trade agreement was just over the horizon.

 Equities were in the red upon closing yesterday, the FTSE down 2/3 of a percent and the DAX a third.